Channeled Messages and the Revelation: A Reading by the Light of Paper 110

 "Rebellion by a Planetary Prince instantly isolates his planet; the local spiritual circuits are immediately severed.
 Only a bestowal Son can re-establish interplanetary lines of communication on such a spiritually isolated world."
 (35:9.9)

-This is the structural reason that, according to the revelation's own architecture, we should expect the operating channels of contact to be quiet, interior, and intimate, not amplified, public, and addressed to large audiences through designated mortal mouthpieces.
-Anyone claiming weekly verbal sessions with a celestial personality is claiming, in effect, that the planet has been restored to full reflective and broadcast circuits in a way that none of the named celestial authors of the revelation describes.
+This is the structural reason the revelation gives us to expect the operating channels of contact to be quiet, interior, and intimate rather than amplified, public, and addressed to large audiences through designated mouthpieces.
+Anyone claiming weekly verbal sessions with a celestial personality is claiming, in effect, that Urantia has been restored to full reflective and broadcast circuits in a manner that none of the named celestial authors of the revelation describes.
 That is a substantial claim, and the revelation does not support it.
+With both frames in place, the receiver's tendency to substitute and the planet's quarantined wiring, we can read the two documents.

 III.
 The Daniel Raphael / "Machiventa" transcript